Animals

 Alfie

 Alfie was raised by a family in a 4-H Program, but ultimately left 4-H after deciding to keep him in their care rather than slaughter him.
 They tried keeping him in their backyard, but it was clear he was unhappy and needed more space with goat friends.
 The family reached out to Sweet Farm and we took him in as a permanent resident and our first goat!
-He is now best friends with Hoover, with whom he shares a stall and lots of naps.
+After 7 years of friendship, he recently lost his beloved Hoover.
+Alfie is still grieving but has been spotted playing with Ringo and Zulu more these days.

 Angel